Public Comments & Complaints

-It is worth taking the time to read through the Policy on Complaints and Comments to get details on the types of complaints WSCUC can address and the scope of its authority as an accrediting body.
+It is worth taking the time to read through the Complaints and Third Party Comment Policy to get details on the types of complaints WSCUC can address and the scope of its authority as an accrediting body.
 The following is a helpful passage:

 WSCUC is not in a position to mediate or resolve grievances.
 The Commission’s complaint procedures are for the purpose of addressing significant non-compliance with the Standards of Accreditation and Commission policies.
 Thus, WSCUC will not interpose itself as an adjudicatory or grievance-resolving body in individual matters including:

 • student financial aid

 • collective bargaining, faculty or staff appointments, promotion, tenure, contractual rights and obligations, and dismissals or similar matters.